Discover more from Sally's Real Life

 I have found that over time, I PREFER my showers on the cooler side!

-2. NOW COOL IT OFF
+2. AT THE END, COOL IT OFF

 Stay here 15 seconds, then done.